 In the manufacture of military hardware such as small arm the majority of small parts for weapons are produced from stainless steel; the components obtained are then subjected to final heat treatments or to particular surface treatments.
 The martensitic stainless steels such as 1.4057 are ideal for use in this way for the production of firearms and their components.
 Components can be machined and then heat treated.
 Tempered martensitic steel such as 1.4057 gives steel good hardness and high toughness.
 Martensitic stainless has a particular for the fabrication of gun barrels here are two main advantages.
 First is a higher corrosion resistance when compared to an unlined, uncoated standard carbon steel barrel.
 However, a bare stainless steel barrel can still corrode because of the high duty cycle and needs to be looked after. due to the finishes applied to the inside and outside of the barrel.
 The second advantage to stainless steel vs. plain carbon steel as it relates to barrels is the ‘toughness’ of the metal.
 Stainless steel such as 1,4057 is more resistant to heat and abrasion than plain carbon steel.
 All else being equal, a stainless steel barrel is expected to experience less throat erosion than a plain carbon steel barrel, given identical firing schedules.

 Martensitic stainless steels such as 1.4057 have a long history right back to Brearley’s discovery in 1912.
 Its combination of strength, toughness and moderate corrosion resistance makes it ideal for a wide range of applications.
 Although not used in large quantities compared to austenitic and ferritic grades, they are a crucial part of the stainless steel armory.
+If you have any further questions, please contact a member of the team today.

 - EN 10088-2: Stainless steels – Part 2: Technical delivery conditions for sheet/plate and strip of corrosion resisting steels for general purposes